COVID-19 Testing

 COVID-19 Testing Sites

-There are some sites in the community offering no-cost COVID-19 testing, including many local pharmacies and labs.
+There are many sites in the community offering no-cost COVID-19 testing, including many local pharmacies and labs.
 These tests are ordered by a doctor, and the sites bill your health insurance company for the test.
 Find locations that offer these types of COVID-19 tests near you.

 Test Results